Headquarters of the United Nations: Structures

 The complex includes a number of major buildings.
-While the Secretariat building is most predominantly featured in depictions of the headquarters, it also includes the domed General Assembly building, the Dag Hammarskjöld Library, as well as the Conference and Visitors Center, which is situated between the General Assembly and Secretariat buildings, and can be seen only from the FDR Drive or the East River.
+While the Secretariat Building is most predominantly featured in depictions of the headquarters, it also includes the domed General Assembly Building, the Dag Hammarskjöld Library, as well as the Conference and Visitors Center, which is situated between the General Assembly and Secretariat buildings, and can be seen only from the FDR Drive or the East River.
 Just inside the perimeter fence of the complex stands a line of flagpoles where the flags of all 193 UN member states, 2 observer states, plus the UN flag, are flown in English alphabetical order.

 General Assembly Building

 The General Assembly Building, housing the United Nations General Assembly, holds the General Assembly Hall, which has a seating capacity of 1,800.
 At 165 ft long by 115 ft wide, it is the largest room in the complex.
 The Hall has two murals by the French artist Fernand Léger.
 At the front of the chamber is the rostrum containing the green marble desk for the President of the General Assembly, Secretary-General and Under-Secretary-General for General Assembly Affairs and Conference Services, as well as a matching lectern for speakers.
 Behind the rostrum is the UN emblem on a gold background.
-Flanking the rostrum is a paneled semi-circular wall that tapers as it nears the ceiling and surrounds the front portion of the chamber.
-In front of the paneled walls are seating areas for guests and within the wall are windows which allow interpreters to watch the proceedings as they work.
+The rostrum is flanked by a paneled semi-circular wall, which contains seating booths for guests.
 The ceiling of the hall is 75 ft high and surmounted by a shallow dome ringed by recessed light fixtures.
 Each of the 192 delegations has six seats in the hall with three at a desk and three alternate seats behind them.

+The building contains two lobbies: a delegates' lobby to the south and a public lobby to the north.
+On the second floor, directly behind the General Assembly Hall, is the GA 200 room, which contains offices for the Secretary-General of the United Nations and the President of the United Nations General Assembly.
+There is a delegates' lounge on the south side of the second floor, which also connects with the Conference Building along the East River.
+There is also a meditation room next to the north lobby, as well as a large conference room and several smaller conference rooms in the basement beneath the General Assembly Hall.
+The basement also has television and radio studios, a sound-recording studio, and a master control room for the United Nations headquarters' communication system.